6. The Making of a Scientist, 10th-Eng

 1. How did Ebright get the idea of his new theory about cell life?
 How important was it and how will it be useful for humanity?

 Ans.
-During the junior year, Ebright got the idea for his new theory about cell life.
+During junior year, Ebright got the idea for his new theory about cell life.
 He was looking at X-ray photos of the chemical structure of a hormone.
 Seeing the photos, he believed that the photos gave him the answer to the puzzle—how the cells can read the blueprint of its DNA.
 He initiated his research on the monarch pupa by studying the purpose of the twelve gold spots on its body.
 He discovered that these spots produced a hormone which helped in butterfly's full development.
 He cultured the hormones and identified its chemical structure.
 His theory on how cells work is proved to be correct; it could assist scientists a great deal in presenting various types of cancer and other diseases.
 It is a big step towards understanding the biological processes of life.

 Ans.
 The author mentions three qualities that go into the making of a scientist—a first-rate mind, curiosity, and the will to win for the right reasons.
 Richard Ebright was a very intelligent student.
 He was also a champion debater, a public speaker, a good canoeist and an expert photographer.
 He should work for the right reasons.
 He should be intelligent and full of curiosity.
-For becoming a good scientist one needs to be a keen observer, a deep thinker and a diligent student.
+To become a good scientist one needs to be a keen observer, a deep thinker and a diligent student.
 All these qualities go into the making of a scientist.